-The N95 equivalent T-60 Half Face Respirator from Parcil Safety is our top pick for a half-face respirator mask when working with resin.
+The N95 equivalent T-60 Half Face Respirator is our top pick for a half-face respirator mask when working with resin.
 We have personally used this mask and can say that it is comfortable and fits well (adjustable straps) and it has the organic vapor filters that you need when working with resin.

 Many resin artists like to set up their working area outside, where the abundance of fresh air keeps potentially dangerous fumes well-dispersed.